Our Team

 Director & CME Programme Leader

-Dr Elizabeth Stafford is an internationally-recognised music education expert with over two decade’s experience as a Primary Music Teacher in numerous school and local authority settings.
-Previously North West Area Leader for the KS2 Music CPD Programme (the government’s national CPD programme for music teachers involved in the Wider Opportunities scheme), she has held mentoring roles with Trinity College London, The Open University and the Associated Board of the Royal Schools of Music, and was for 6 years Senior Lecturer in Music Education at Leeds Conservatoire.
-She is in regular demand as a guest lecturer and presenter at universities, conservatoires, and conferences across the UK.
+Dr Elizabeth Stafford is an internationally-recognised music education expert with over two decade’s experience as a Primary Music and Vocal Teacher in numerous school and local authority settings.
+She is director of Music Education Solutions®, editor of Primary Music Magazine, and author of The Primary Music Leader’s Handbook (HarperCollins).
+Previously on the leadership team for the government’s national CPD programme for music teachers, the KS2 Music CPD Programme, Elizabeth was also for 6 years Senior Lecturer in Music Education at Leeds Conservatoire.
+She is the writer of Warwick Music’s award-winning pBuzz KS1 music curriculum, and is music specialist for the Kapow Primary music curriculum.
+Elizabeth writes regularly for Music Teacher Magazine, Teach Primary, and The Headteacher, and is in regular demand as a guest lecturer and presenter at universities, conservatoires, and conferences across the UK.

 Professor Karen Burland